 - Be a U.S. citizen or eligible non-citizen

-- Must be able to document passing scores (based on state requirements and/or RU's teacher education program requirements) on the Virginia Communication and Literacy Assessment, Praxis I (math or composite score), and Praxis II (based on specific program in which applicant is enrolled)
+- Must be able to document passing scores (based on state requirements and/or Radford University's teacher education program requirements) on the Virginia Communication and Literacy Assessment, and Praxis II (based on specific program in which applicant is enrolled)

 - Must have, at a minimum, sophomore standing (freshman are not eligible for the TEACH Grant)

 - Must maintain a cumulative GPA of at least 3.25.
 New students must score above the 75th percentile on the SAT or ACT test

 - Must be enrolled in at least 6 credit hours (5 credit hours as a graduate student)

 - Must complete Entrance Counseling and subsequent Counseling each year that you receive the grant

 - Sign a Teach Grant Agreement to Serve each year that grant is received